 There are three ways described in On Becoming Babywise to drop a feeding:

 - Dropping the middle of the night feeding.
-This usually happens between weeks seven and nine.
+This usually happens between weeks seven and nine--though it is perfectly normal to be later!
 Some babies drop it altogether, while others gradually stretch it out.
-If you have a "stretcher," see this post: Early Morning Feedings Before Waketime: http://babywisemom.blogspot.com/2008/01/early-morning-feedings-before-waketime.html.
+By this I mean your baby was eating at 2 AM.
+Then moves toward 3 AM, etc. If you have a "stretcher," see this post: Early Morning Feedings Before Waketime.
 There are some who don't go by the book.
 Don't worry if your child is one of these.
 It doesn't mean you are doing anything wrong or that you are a bad mom or that your baby is difficult.
 It just means your baby is one of those babies described in Babywise: "not all babies go by the book" (page 124).
 See the Early Morning Feedings Before Waketime for strategies on helping your child drop this feeding.

 - Extending your routine.
 This is moving to a 3.5 or 4 hour routine.
-In this case, a feeding will usually be dropped.
+In this case, a daytime feeding will usually be dropped.
 Baby is usually ready to move to a 3-4 hour routine between three and four months, but there is no rush to get there.
-For more on this, see: When to Move to a 4 hour Schedule: http://babywisemom.blogspot.com/2007/12/when-to-move-to-4-hour-schedule.html
+For more on this, see: When to Move to a 4 hour Schedule.
+You can also read Baby Whisperer: Four Hour Schedule.

 - Emily said...

 Hi,Question for you (long, sorry!)I have been weaning my daugher off of night feedings.
 She was not eating well during the day, so my pediatrician recommended diluting her bottle each night slowly over the course of a few weeks (ie putting less formula in the same amount of water) until she was just on water, and then when she was making it through the night on that, cutting out the water and letting her CIO.